laravel-hyperf/laravel-hyperf.com/docs/docs/middleware.md

 ## Introduction

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
 For example, Laravel Hyperf includes a middleware that verifies the user of your application is authenticated.
-If the user is not authenticated, the middleware will throw `SwooleTW\Hyperf\Auth\AuthenticationException`.
+If the user is not authenticated, the middleware will throw `LaravelHyperf\Auth\AuthenticationException`.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a logging middleware might log all incoming requests to your application.
 You can place your middleware in the `app/Http/Middleware` directory.

 ## Middleware Support

-Hyperf supports [PSR-15](https://www.php-fig.org/psr/psr-15/) based middleware by default.
+Laravel Hyperf supports [PSR-15](https://www.php-fig.org/psr/psr-15/) based middleware by default.
 This standard provides a common interface for HTTP server-side middleware, ensuring interoperability between different frameworks and libraries.

 However, middleware in Laravel doesn't follow this standard.
 Laravel uses its own middleware implementation, which has a different structure and method signatures compared to PSR-15 middleware.

-To ensure backward compatibility and support Laravel-style middleware, Laravel Hyperf allows you to use both types of middleware together.
+To ensure backward compatibility with Hyperf and support Laravel-style middleware, Laravel Hyperf allows you to use both types of middleware together.
 This means you can:

 1. Use PSR-15 compliant middleware for maximum interoperability with other PHP libraries and frameworks.
 2. Continue using Laravel-style middleware if you're migrating an existing Laravel application or prefer the Laravel middleware syntax.